OpenSourceBrain/Documentation/source/General/Contacts.md

 (contact)=
 # Get in touch

-We would love to hear from you.
+We would love to hear from you with any feedback, comments, and for troubleshooting.

-For any feedback, comments, and troubleshooting, please use the channels below.
+You can get in contact with the developers of OSB directly at [info@opensourcebrain.org](mailto:info@opensourcebrain.org), but for any query/issue which may be of interest to other users of the platform, please use the public channels below.

 ## Mailing lists